patcha-ranat/de-pyspark-airflow/README.md

 *First of all, I intended to remove mock data generator script and requirement detail to avoid reproducing full-process of this project due to confidentiality, but instead, mock data sample was uploaded*

+Data Ingestion of local parquet files to docker postgresDB using PySpark tightly coupled with Airflow as custom operator orchestrated by docker-compose

 ## Overview
 ![overview_architecture](./picture/overview_architecture.png)